stefi23/blog/src/content/welcome-to-my-blog/index.md

 Dear friends, family and everyone in between,

 I'm finally starting my very own blog.
-When I was younger I had a blog hosted on blogspot and it always annoyed me that I cannot customize it as much as I wanted.
+When I was younger I had a blog hosted on Blogspot and it always annoyed me that I cannot customize it as much as I wanted.
 After learning to code and about static website generators like Gatsby I decided to give this a shot and create my blog without a CMS and instead use markdown files.
 Gatsby is super cool and I am excited to start sharing more content soon.

 Now that we are live the challenge will be to actually write :)